Overview

 Privilege Abuse and Misuse

-In any organization the privileged users have extensive access to the system, data and applications which is why they present a higher risk to the organization.
-UEBA’s algorithms ensure that the access rights are used appropriately and give an overview of what kind of privileges individual users should have.
+In any organization, privileged users have extensive access to the system, data, and applications, which is why they pose a higher risk to the organization.
+UEBA’s algorithms ensure that access rights are used appropriately and give an overview of what kind of privileges individual users should have.

 Improved Operational Efficiency

-It takes a lot of efforts to identify threats manually through alerts.
-UEBA can manually identify and validate threat without manual intervention through automation and security intelligence.
+It takes a lot of effort to identify threats manually through alerts.
+UEBA can manually identify and validate threats without manual intervention through automation and security intelligence.
 This level of automation allows security to focus on real threats rather than alert chasing.

 Data Exfiltration Detection